USEPA/RAQSAPI/README.md

 ## Sign up and setting up user credentials with the RAQSAPI library

-If you have not already done so you will need to sign up with AQS Data Mart using aqs\_sign\_up function, [4] this function takes one input, “email”, which is a R character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
+If you have not already done so you will need to sign up with AQS Data Mart using aqs\_sign\_up function,[2] this function takes one input, “email,” which is a R character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
 After a successful call to aqs\_sign\_up an email message will be sent to the email address provided with a new Data Mart key which